How to Do a Survey

 Your results will hopefully be nearly as good as if you asked everyone.

-If you choose a person and they do not want to answer, record "no answer" on the survey form and mention how many people did not answer in your report.
+If someone doesn't want to answer, record "no answer" and mention how many refused in your report.

-After completing a sampling survey you can use the information to make a prediction as to how the rest of the population might respond.
+After completing a sample survey, use the information to make a prediction about the larger group.

 Your results are better when you ask more people.

-Example: nationwide opinion polls survey up to 2,000 people, and the results are nearly as good (within about 1%) as asking everyone.
+Example: nationwide opinion polls survey about 2,000 people, and the results are nearly as good (within about 1%) as asking everyone.

 But they sometimes get voting wrong, because people change their mind when actually voting.